 - What are the animal welfare problems with Class B dealers?

-- Why do some universities still purchase dogs and cats from Class B dealers?
+- Why do some universities and other research institutions still purchase dogs and cats from Class B dealers?

 - What can I do to help end the use of Class B dealers?

 A: Class B dealers are licensed by the U.S. Department of Agriculture to acquire dogs and cats from “random sources” to sell them to universities and other research institutions for use in experiments.
 In contrast, Class A dealers can only sell animals they have bred themselves.